The best monitors in 2024

 Reasons to avoid

 Big is beautiful, right?
 That's certainly the case with Dell UltraSharp 40 Curved Thunderbolt Hub Monitor, which I really admire for being a total beast when it comes to productivity.
-Sure, at $2,399 it's not exactly the most affordable model, though thankfully smaller, far cheaper versions are available.
+Sure, this 40-inch model it's not exactly affordable, and you’ll certainly need a good amount of desk space to get the most out of it.
+Thankfully smaller, far cheaper versions are available if you’re working with a cramped office setup.

 The best ultrawide monitor